Northeast Delta Dental Stadium

 Interior

-The seating chart is not the greatest as one level of seats wrap around from foul pole to foul pole, set on an aluminum base.
+The layout is poor and cheap as one level of green seats are on an aluminum base that wraps around to shallow outfield on either side.
 There is no split walkway and the sections only hold between 12 and 18 rows.
-As a result, the 6,500-seat stadium is not all that intimate, especially the seats way out in the corners, not angled towards home as they point straight ahead.
-Suites and the press box are raised above the concourse and seating bowl.
-In the outfield, there is a newly constructed eye-sore in my opinion.
-The Hilton Garden Inn hotel looms over the ballfield in left-center and completely obstructs the view of Manchester’s skyline.
+As a result, the stadium is not intimate given the spread out nature and the gentle slope of these short rows also leads to a poor sightline.
+In addition, sections further out are not angled towards home as the seat points straight ahead.
+When I arrived in 2023, I saw that some of these bad sections deep down the line were removed as they put the bullpens here and up above, added more comfortable chairs.
+Suites and the press box are raised over the concourse and seating bowl.
+In the outfield, the Hilton Garden Inn hotel looms over the ballfield in left-center and completely obstructs the view of Manchester’s skyline.
 Generally, I wouldn’t mind the building and may even like it, but when it blocks an otherwise fine view I strongly oppose.
 Hotel guests get free access to outdoor tables in the outfield as they are able to watch the game.
-As for the individual seats, they are green and have cupholders.
-Comfort-level is a bit tight, but not terrible.

 Interior Ranking: 5.5 out of 14